 The A Level reform

 From September 2015 there were a number of courses that underwent the Department for Education reform.
 The reformed A-Level means students sit external examinations at the end of the two year course.
-The final wave of reforms will take place in September 2017 meaning that all A Level qualifications in England have undergone reform.
+The final wave of reforms took take place in September 2017 meaning that all A Level qualifications in England have undergone reform.